ambijani/WashU4Wellness/README.md

 ## Future Vision

-While our MVP is tailored for Washington University, WashUWellness is designed with scalability in mind.
+While our MVP is tailored for Washington University, Wash4Wellness is designed with scalability in mind.
 Our goal is to extend this platform to businesses, educational institutions, and organizations worldwide, creating a global movement towards better organizational health.

 ## Impact

-WashUWellness enables institutions to:
+Wash4Wellness enables institutions to:
 - Gain real-time insights into community health
 - Foster a culture of wellness through friendly competition
 - Make data-driven decisions to improve overall health initiatives